acranglesim/cloud-infrastructure/README.md

 # Configuration For Cloud Infrastructure

 ## Cloudflare proxy
+Cloudflare proxies the A record to protect public viewing of the Frontend Nodes IP, and protects against DDOS.
 ## Frontend Node (SSL Termination)
 Public Server - Handles SSL Termination and routes requests to backend server
 ## Backend Node (Runs Services)